Luanf/espEasyPersistentMemory/README.md

 # espEasyPersistentMemory

+Simple library to abstract persistent memory on the ESP8266.
+Allows user to more easily access consistent values from variables after ESP8266 deepsleep.

 ## Todo:
--> Correct float and double functions

 -> Create more examples

--> Comment code

--> Elaborate README

--> Maybe create a macro for some functions
+-> Create more macros

+-> Finish float and double corrections